CTUAvastLab/JsonGrinder.jl/docs/src/exfunctions.md

 e(missing, store_input=true).metadata
 ```

-and if we know we won't have missing strings, we can disable `uniontypes`:
+and if we know we won't have missing strings, we can disable `extract_missing`:
 ```@repl 1
-e = ExtractString(false)
+e = NGramExtractor(false)
 e("Hello")
 e(missing)
 e("Hello", store_input=true).metadata